 On 6 May 2009, options were granted at a price of 35.5 pence over 1,272,000 new Ordinary Shares to the five executive directors.
 R King, K P Shah, J J Diver and J J P Kissane were each granted options over 300,000 new Ordinary Shares.
 M S Hyde was granted options over 72,000 new Ordinary Shares.
 These options were granted variously under the Company's 2003 Enterprise Management Incentive Share Option Scheme and its 2006 Share Option Plan and are normally exercisable no earlier than three years and not later than ten years from the date of grant and potentially vest in three equal tranches, subject to the achievement of predetermined profit related performance targets, which have been satisfied.
-During the year MS Hyde exercised an option in respect of 24,000 share options.
-The share price on the day of exercise was 140.5 pence.
+During the year R King and K P Shah each respectively exercised options over 93,334 Ordinary Shares.
+The share price on the day of exercise was 125.0 pence.
+Also during the year M S Hyde exercised an option in respect of 24,000 share options.
+The share price on the day of exercise was 125.0 pence.